mohammedzamakhan/toddmotto.github.io/_posts/2016-03-19-component-events-event-emitter-output-angular-2.md

 ### EventEmitter

 This is the interesting part.
-The be able to use our `Output`, we need to import and bind a new instance of the `EventEmitter` to it:
+To be able to use our `Output`, we need to import and bind a new instance of the `EventEmitter` to it:

 ```js
 import { Component, Input, Output, EventEmitter } from '@angular/core';